AntIT-1/osticket-prereqs/README.md

 Once in the VM, install/ enable IIS with CGI and common HTTP feartures as well as IIS management console.
+This can be found in the control panel/ programs then click "Turn windows features on or off".
 ![image](https://github.com/AntIT-1/osticket-prereqs/assets/141161539/0c98230e-9edd-42a4-ade2-6c0fe3295b41)